winitzki/scall/tutorial/programming_dhall.md

 In one of the required pattern-matching cases, we would need to implement a function of type `a → Pair t t → Either (Pair a b) (Pair (Pair s t) (Pair s t))`.
 This is not possible as we cannot create values of unknown types `b` or `s` from scratch.

-For least fixpoints (`C a = LFix (F a)`), the technique based on `Applicative1` gives in many cases an `Applicative` evidence for `C` that loses information and is not useful in applications (for instance, a `zip` implementation that, when applied to two sequences, does not iterate over the second sequence).
+For some least fixpoints (`C a = LFix (F a)`), the technique based on `Applicative1` fails to derive  a correct `zip` function.
+As we will see in the next section, `Applicative1` for lists gives  a `zip` function that, when applied to two lists, does not iterate over the second list.

 A solution is to impose a  requirement for `F` that is weaker than the requirement of having `Applicative1` or `Applicative12`.
-A suitable weaker requirement is to have a method we will call `bizipP`, having the type signature:
+A suitable weaker requirement is to have a method we will call `bizipP`, with the type signature:

 ```dhall
 let bizipP : F a (L a) → F b (L b) → F (Pair a b) (Pair (L a) (L b)) = ???